yujielei/learngit/readme.txt

+#d
 This project is just for git learning
 This is only a readme file
-#Git is a free software
+Git is a free software